systelab/allure-reporter/README.md

 Only Allure 2 compatible files, in json format, are supported.

+You can find the application deployed by Travis at https://systelab.github.io/allure-reporter/

 ## Getting Started

 To get you started you can simply clone the `allure-reporter` repository and install the dependencies: